Why can’t I adapt this plan to include meat?

-Believe it or not there is protein in all plants.
+Believe it or not, there is a protein in all plants.
 Agreed it is sometimes not much but it is still there and available for the body to use.
 As long as you are eating enough calories then you will be getting enough protein.
-To be extra sure make sure you add protein rich foods such as tofu, beans and lentils to all your meals.
+To be extra sure make sure you add protein-rich foods such as tofu, beans, and lentils to all your meals.

 I don’t know where to get the ingredients

 All the recipes are using ingredients that any good supermarket will sell.
 If you are not used to looking for these foods you may not have seen them.
 Check out the isle that is world food for cheaper dried beans and long life tofu, try the baking aisle for flours and dried fruits, and look in the condiments and sauces for all your spices.
 If that fails then Amazon is a great resource for finding ingredients.